If you love to travel and love to write, this free travel writing course will get you one step closer.

 I want the hard, foldable ones that crunch in my hand, so I write to the Tourist Office – they often have free maps of the area, especially if you tell them you’re a travel writer.

 While I’m at it I also ask for any brochures to make sure I haven’t overlooked any obvious points of interest.
-You’d be surprised at how many tourist brochures actually contain offbeat information you won’t easily find elsewhere.
+You’d be surprised at how many tourist brochures actually contain offbeat information you won’t easily find elsewhere (and yes, despite the internet, plenty of tourist boards still believe that pretty colorful pamphlets will entice you!)

 I may even set up an appointment to interview the head of the tourist office if I think it’s useful to my story.